avisi-cloud/structurizr-site-generatr/README.md

 ### Setting favicon and logo branding

+1. Add `--assets-dir assets` to your generatr command
-1. Place your favicon to `assets/site/favicon.ico`
+2. Place your favicon to `assets/site/favicon.ico`
-2. Place your logo to `assets/site/logo.png`
+3. Place your logo to `assets/site/logo.png`
-2. Add properties to `workspace → views → properties` block of your `.dsl` file
+4. Add properties to `workspace → views → properties` block of your `.dsl` file
     ```
     workspace {
         ...